usds/SME-QA-Website/README.md

 npm run dev
 ```

-This will serve the aplication on port 8080 and should automatically open http://localhost:8080.
+This will serve the application on port 8080 and should automatically open http://localhost:8080.

 ### Do this to perform a clean build for deployment
 ```